fracpete/python-weka-wrapper3/doc/source/install.rst

 .. code-block:: bash

-   $ sudo apt-get install python3-pil python3-matplotlib python-pygraphviz
+   $ sudo apt-get install python3-pil python3-matplotlib python3-pygraphviz

 Install OpenJDK as well, in order to get all the header files that *javabridge* compiles against (but don't use it for starting up JVMs):